puppetlabs/puppet-docs/source/puppet/5.1/about_agent.md

 The `puppet-agent` package also has its own version number, which doesn't necessarily match the version of Puppet it installs.

 Order is important in the upgrade process.
 First, update Puppet Server, then you update `puppet-agent`.
-If you upgrade Puppet Server or PuppetDB to version 5, if you're on the master it will automatically upgrade the `puppet-agent` package to Puppet agent 5.0.0.
+If you upgrade Puppet Server or PuppetDB to version 5, if you're on the master it will automatically upgrade the `puppet-agent` package to Puppet agent 5.0.0 or newer.
 Puppet Server 5 will also prevent you from installing anything lower than `puppet-agent` 5.0.0 on your agent nodes.

 Since the `puppet-agent` package distributes several different pieces of software, its version number will frequently increase when Puppet's version does not --- for example, `puppet-agent` 1.2.0 and 1.2.1 shipped the same Puppet version but different Facter versions.
 Similarly, new versions of Puppet Server usually don't require updates to the core Puppet code.